Updated Nov. 19: Boston, Houston and Sioux Falls, South Dakota, join the list of cities that now have some 5G coverage from Verizon.

 Verizon's first 5G-ready phone has a big screen and multiple cameras, along with a fairly hefty price tag.View Deal

 In mid-June, Verizon added the LG V50 ThinQ, which previously had been a Sprint exclusive.
 That phone costs $999 at Verizon.
-On Aug.
-23, the Galaxy Note 10 Plus 5G goes on sale at Verizon, which will be the exclusive home for the $1,299 phone until later this year.
+The Galaxy Note 10 Plus 5G is now on sale at Verizon, too.
+The 5G version of the Note is a Verizon exclusive for now, though T-Mobile is planning to add that phone in December.

 Apart from phones, Verizon now sells the Inseego MiFi M1000, a 5G hotspot that boasts advanced security features and firewall protection.
 Verizon is selling the MiFi M1000 for $649, or $449 on a two-year contract.
 Adding a Inseego's device to your Verizon account costs $30 a month for 50GB of 5G data and 15GB of LTE data through the device.
 (More on Verizon's 5G plans for smartphones, below.)